Enhancing Learning, Teaching and Assessment in Programme Design

 When developing a new programme it is important that the modules and content do not just deliver academic skills for students, but effective, employment focused skills and a creative mind-set, which will give Swansea graduates a competitive edge in the job market.
 It is important, therefore to ensure that the programme stimulates students to develop an effective way of thinking, and enables them to develop these skills alongside their learning.
 Engagement with employers throughout the process of programme development is important to ensure the programme will deliver the skills employers need, but also ensuring that students are developing generic employment focused skills through effective and authentic learning and assessment processes will be critical.
 In addition, the University has developed a range of entrepreneurship modules through LEAD Wales that can be offered as part of students’ programmes, and the Swansea Employability Award can also be embedded within modules to ensure students can achieve this award for demonstrating key skills, which will be reflected on their HEAR record.

-For further information in embedding employability within programmes, please contact your College/School Director of Employability or the http://www.swansea.ac.uk/sea/.
+For further information in embedding employability within programmes, please contact your Faculty/School Director of Employability or the http://www.swansea.ac.uk/sea/.

 Education for Sustainable Development and Global Citizenship (ESDGC): What does it Mean and How is it Relevant to my Programme?